-Each iconic American gambler is remembered for their own reasons; an eccentric personality, a significant trick, big wins, or even big losses.
+Each iconic American gambler is remembered for their own reasons; an eccentric personality, a significant trick, big wins or even big losses.
 Whatever the reason, these gamblers captured the attention of the world and have gone down in gambling history.

-Every gambler that makes a living from their craft has already beaten the odds, but that’s not to say that they will make it into gambling lore.
+Every gambler who makes a living from their craft has already beaten the odds, but that’s not to say that they will make it into gambling lore.
 Only the truly elite turn into gambling legends.

 Famous US gamblers

-There’s no way that a man can beat a racehorse in a 100-yard dash is there?
-Under ordinary circumstances, it’s safe to say the horse would take the win by a country mile, but nothing Amarillo Slim did was ever ordinary.
+There’s no way that a man can beat a racehorse in a 100-yard dash, is there?
+Under ordinary circumstances, it’s safe to say the horse would take the win by a country mile.
+But nothing Amarillo Slim did was ever ordinary.
 When Slim bet that he could beat a racehorse over 100 yards, most thought that he was absolutely crazy, but they didn’t account for the rules that he put in place.
-The race involved running 50-yards in one direction and then 50-yards the other way.
+The race involved running 50 yards in one direction and then 50 yards the other way.
 The horse couldn’t turn around fast enough and Slim won a famous victory that summed up his canny and eccentric personality.